scalalang2/pyflink-playground/README.md

 ```

 ## Install Flink, Java and Python
-This is the most hard part here. you need to install flink binary manually and make sure that the version of thoese is same as below.
+This is the trickiest part.
+You need to manually install the Flink binary and ensure that the versions of the following components match:

 - Python 3.9
 - Java 11
 - Flink 1.17.0

-If you want to change the version of Flink, you can manually modify it from helm chart in this project.
-[This shows how to install Flink](https://nightlies.apache.org/flink/flink-docs-stable/docs/try-flink/local_installation/)
+If you wish to change the version of Flink, you can manually modify it from Helm chart of this project.
+[Here is a guide for installing Flink](https://nightlies.apache.org/flink/flink-docs-stable/docs/try-flink/local_installation/)

 ```shell
 $ flink --version